 Cybersecurity Ethics For Attorneys And Law Firms

 As law firms increasingly digitize their systems and practically all facets of the practice of law move into the cloud, there is significant danger lurking in the shadows in the form of breaches.
 Although organizations of all types and sizes see marked upticks in cybersecurity incidents, lawyers, with their ethical obligations to keep clients’ information confidential, need to be especially vigilant.
-Whether a solo lawyer or a large multinational firm, there are best practices and mandatory security measures that need to be undertaken to avoid both breach of professional responsibility proceedings and malpractice actions.
+Whether a solo lawyer or a large multinational firm, there are best practices and mandatory security measures that need to be undertaken to avoid both breaches of professional responsibility proceedings and malpractice actions.

 The Ethical Duty Of Technical Competence

 With the practice of law increasingly becoming a digital and cloud-based operation, state regulatory agencies governing lawyer ethics frequently mandate a minimum standard of technical competence.
-For instance, in March 2021, California, with approximately 13% of licensed lawyers in the country, became the 39th state to institute an ethical duty of technology competence for lawyers.
+For instance, California, with approximately 13% of licensed lawyers in the country, became the 39th state to institute an ethical duty of technology competence for lawyers.
 The state’s Rules of Professional Conduct dictate that a lawyer’s duty of competence encompasses “the duty to keep abreast of the changes in the law and law practice, including the benefits and risks associated with relevant technology.”
 An interactive map outlining which states have adopted technology competence under the rules can be viewed here.
-The rules that states have adopted are based on the American Bar Association’s (ABA) Model Rules of Professional Conduct which in 2012, was amended to include Comment 8 to Model Rule 1.1, which pertains to competence and reads as follows:
+The rules that states have adopted are based on the American Bar Association’s (ABA) Model Rules of Professional Conduct which, in 2012, was amended to include Comment 8 to Model Rule 1.1, which pertains to competence and reads as follows:

 To maintain the requisite knowledge and skill, a lawyer should keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology, engage in continuing study and education and comply with all continuing legal education requirements to which the lawyer is subject.